dmorse/pscfpp/README.md

 GPU-accelerated code does yet allow the user to use symmetry -adapted basis functions to constrain the space group symmetry for the solution.
-The GPU accelerated programs for solving 1, 2 and 3 dimensionally periodic structures are named pscf_pc1d, pscf_pc2d and pscf_pc3d,
+The GPU accelerated programs for solving 1, 2 and 3 dimensionally periodic structures are named pscf_pg1d, pscf_pg2d and pscf_pg3d,
-respectively.
+respectively, where "pg" stands for "periodic GPU".

 ## Getting the Source Code